mesosphere-backup/dcos-metrics/README.md

 ## Overview

 dcos-metrics collects, tags, and transmits metrics from every node, container, and application in your DC/OS cluster.
+It also presents interesting build problems for Jenkins ;)

 ![Architecture Diagram][architecture-diagram]